 The following procedures should be followed when the threat or intruder is inside of the school building/perimeter:

-Alert to staff: School bell sounded repeatedly
+Alert to staff: School bell sounded intermittently

 Exterior doors/gates ARE NOT to be locked.

 Classes that are OUTSIDE of the MAIN buildings /enclosed play areas SHOULD NOT re-enter the building-staff should escort children to an alternative safe haven such as the Wildlife garden.